-Director of Strategic Alliance Events
+Director of Strategic Alliance Events and Community Engagement

 As the President and CEO of Caring Health Center, Tania Barber leads the only federally funded Community Health Center in the city of Springfield.
 The Caring Health Center offers primary care services; many research, prevention and education programs, including a Women, Infants and Children Nutrition Program; interpreting services; and a Refugee Health Assessment Program, which serves the largest number of refugee and immigrant patients west of Boston.

 Joining Caring Health Center in 1996, Tania worked in various roles.
 She began in switchboard operations and worked her way up the ladder and assumed her current role as President and CEO in 2013.

 Under Tania’s leadership, the Health Center has increased its patient base from 14,000 to 18,000 with a goal of doubling to 28,000 patients in a five year period, and has increased staffing by over one hundred percent from 109 employees to 236 and growing.
 In addition, Tania has added new programs and services such as the pharmacy, behavioral health, substance abuse programming, and most recently urgent care.

 Recognized as a compassionate Servant Leader, Tania serves as a full-time pastor and founder of Living Water Church, Inc., in Springfield.
 She sits on several boards including the Board of Directors for the Massachusetts League of Community Health Centers, the Regional Employment Board, Health New England, and Mission Church Ministries.

 Tania earned a Bachelor of Administration degree in Organizational Management from the University of Massachusetts at Amherst in the University Without Walls program, and a Master of Business Administration degree in Entrepreneurial Thinking and Innovative Practices from Bay Path University.